OSMDA: OpenStreetMap-based Domain Adaptation for Remote Sensing VLMs: Related Works

-OpenStreetMap~\cite{OpenStreetMap} has also been used as a supervision source for million-scale image-text datasets.
+OSM~\cite{OpenStreetMap} has also been used as a supervision source for million-scale image-text datasets.
 SkyScript~\cite{10.1609/aaai.v38i6.28393} geo-aligned OSM tags with satellite images, filtered these by CLIP-similarity to acquire a set of 1.5 million objects, then used GPT to convert raw key-value tag sets into short natural language descriptions.
-ChatEarthNet~\cite{essd-17-1245-2025} took an analogous approach at the Sentinel-2~\cite{drusch2012sentinel2} scale, grounding captions in ESA WorldCover~\cite{Zanaga2022} land-cover labels and generating richer descriptions for 173k image patches via GPT-3.5 and GPT-4V~\cite{openai2023gpt4}.
-RSTeller~\cite{GE2025146} proposed a similar workflow over 1.3 million NAIP~\cite{eros2017naip} images, extracting OSM feature tags for each tile and passing them to an LLM to produce two dense captions per image; despite its scale, coverage is limited to the continental United States and the NAIP resolution range, restricting geographic generalizability.
-All three of these datasets share the same fundamental pipeline: OSM data is parsed into discrete key–value tags and simplified geometries, which are then converted to text by Mixtral-Nemo~\cite{jiang2024mixtral} and filtered by human and GPT-4.
-The map itself is never seen by the model; topography, layout, and objects' adjacency are discarded at the tag-extraction stage.
+ChatEarthNet~\cite{essd-17-1245-2025} took an analogous approach at the Sentinel-2~\cite{drusch2012sentinel2} scale, grounding captions in ESA WorldCover ~\cite{Zanaga2022} land-cover labels and generating richer descriptions for 173k image patches via GPT-3.5 and GPT-4V. ~\cite{openai2023gpt4} RSTeller~\cite{GE2025146} proposed a similar workflow over 1.3 million NAIP ~\cite{eros2017naip} images, extracting OSM tags for each tile and passing them to the Mixtral-Nemo ~\cite{jiang2024mixtral} to produce dense captions over the continental United States.
+All three of these datasets share the same fundamental pipeline: OSM data is parsed into discrete key–value tags and simplified geometries, which are then converted to text by an LLM.
+The cartographic map itself is never seen by the model; topography, layout, and objects' adjacency are discarded at the tag-extraction stage.

-Our approach incorporates both semantic and geometric information.
-Rather than just parsing OSM into tags, we render it as a map tile in OSM-carto style and present both the satellite image and map to the base VLM simultaneously.
-The model reads place names, road labels, land-cover polygons, and their spatial arrangement directly from the rendered image using its OCR capability, and generates captions and QA pairs grounded in that visual geographic context.
-This preserves topographical information that tag-based pipelines discard, and, crucially, requires no external model stronger than the base VLM itself.